Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Introduction

-Besides various other groupings, two complementary {\bf methods of creating atoms} from these descriptor (hyper)arcs are for \textbf{(i)} {\it single-descriptor atoms}, each made of one (hyper)arc, and for \textbf{(ii)} {\it perspectival-concentrated atoms}, each made of all the hyperarcs starting with a common predicate and continuing with a common OID, as well as of zero or more (hyper)arcs starting only at this OID.
-Using the descriptor (hyper)arcs discussed so far, the unique, atom-size-mini\-mizing method (i) creates four atoms, where the red color is immaterial, while the non-unique, atom-count-minimizing method (ii) creates one atom, where the red color serves for large-atom chunking of these descriptors, chosen to include the predicate-independent {\tt income} slot (but no other independent descriptors).\footnote{The single-descriptor atoms according to method (i) can be obtained from arbitrary atoms by the describution {\bf law/transformation} of Sections~\ref{unscopingtodescribution}/\ref{sec:implement} based on a semantic {\bf restriction} in Section~\ref{sec:semantics}.
-The zero-or-more-descriptor atoms according to method (ii) correspond to those obtained by centralization (cf. Section~\ref{unscopingtodescribution}).}
+Two complementary {\bf methods of creating atoms} from these descriptor (hyper)arcs exist, besides various other groupings: \textbf{(i)} for {\it single-descriptor atoms}, each made of one (hyper)arc; \textbf{(ii)} for {\it dependence-concentrated atoms}, each made of all the hyperarcs starting with a common predicate and continuing with a common OID, as well as of zero or more (hyper)arcs starting only at this OID.
+Using the descriptor (hyper)arcs discussed so far: the unique, atom-size-mini\-mizing method (i) creates four atoms, where the red color is immaterial; the non-unique, atom-count-minimizing method (ii) creates one atom, where the red color serves for large-atom chunking of these descriptors, chosen to include the predicate-independent {\tt income} slot (but no other independent descriptors).\footnote{The single-descriptor atoms according to method (i) can be obtained from arbitrary atoms by the describution {\bf law} and {\bf transformation} of Sections~\ref{unscopingtodescribution} and \ref{sec:implement}, resp., based on a semantic {\bf restriction} in Section~\ref{sec:semantics}; the zero-or-more-descriptor atoms according to method (ii) correspond to those obtained by centralization in Section~\ref{unscopingtodescribution}.}